Updated: Mar 2

-Cunningham did not intend for technical debt to refer to process issues that led to the bad design, problems with individuals in the team, nor any other issue related to business maturity.
+Cunningham did not intend for technical debt to refer to process issues that led to the bad design, problems with individuals in the team, or any other issue related to business maturity.

-This kind of debt can be eliminated easily if the organization provides the time and training that allows development teams to learn better technical practices and better decision-making throughout the project.
+This debt can be eliminated easily if the organization provides the time and training to allow development teams to learn better technical practices and better decision-making throughout the project.